ovimp/func_redis/README.md

 1. ```redis show [pattern]```

-    Shows all the key values.
+    Shows all of the key values.

     [pattern] pattern to match keys